 This slide shows the grouping logic implemented using a variety of geometries.
 Each color in this diagram denotes a grouped mesh that has only mountain folds.

-The method for unfolding complex geometries to create fabricable cut patterns was solved prior to the custom tabs that will be discusses later in the presentation.
+The method for unfolding complex geometries to create fabricatable cut patterns was solved prior to the custom tabs that will be discusses later in the presentation.
 It was determined that it was important to test the Grasshopper definition with a doubly curved surface.
-At this point in semester we were running low on paper, so we constrained ourselves to one sheet of paper measuring twenty-eight by thirty-five centimeters.
+At this point in semester as a result of COVID-19 closures we were running low on paper, so we constrained ourselves to one sheet of paper measuring twenty-eight by thirty-five centimeters.

 The scale and lack of tabs did not allow for great fidelity but determined that fabricating a doubly curved surface was possible using this workflow.